N.S. announces record-high single-day COVID-19 case increases for both Saturday and Sunday; 1,893 in total

 Public health says 709 new cases were identified Saturday, and 1,184 cases on Sunday – totalling 1,893 new cases in a two-day period.

-The province did not provide an update on recoveries, the current active case count, testing numbers, hospitalizations, or vaccinations on Sunday.
+The province did not provide an update on recoveries, the current active case count, hospitalizations, or vaccinations on Sunday.

 Of Saturday's 709 cases: